Mobile Camping Safaris in Botswana

 What made you decide to set up your safari operation here?

 The wilderness and the people.
-I have had the privilege of travelling to many parts of Africa and no place I have ever been has an amazing combination of unspoilt wilderness and phenomenal wildlife.
+I have had the privilege of traveling to many parts of Africa and no place I have ever been has an amazing combination of unspoilt wilderness and phenomenal wildlife.
 As Africa becomes more and more popular it becomes more difficult to avoid the crowds and Botswana is one of the last bastions of true wilderness with phenomenal wildlife.
 Botswana is a stable democratic country with a population of barely two million peace-loving people and there are few places in Africa where I feel as at home in the towns and villages as I do in the wilderness.
 It is a culture based on mutual respect where tribalism does not rear its ugly head - as it does in most of Africa.

 What do you think makes Letaka different to other safari operations in Botswana?